RedisLabs/redislabs-docs/content/ri/using-redisinsight/add-instance.md

 ### Add a Redis Sentinel database

 [Redis Sentinel](https://redis.io/topics/sentinel) is often used for High Availability deployments of Redis.
-It provides automatic master-to-slave failover.
+It provides automatic master-to-replica failover.
 When you use Sentinel, clients connect to the Sentinel instance to get the current topology of the databases.
 The client then connects to the current master.
 If the connection fails, the client queries the Sentinel instance again to find the current master.